hanabi/hanabi.github.io/Reference.md

   - Alice sees that if she gives a red clue to Bob *right now* (e.g. before she plays the red 2), then she will be able to "lock-in" a nice 3-for-1 clue.
 Even though the team will lose *Tempo*, this will be inconsequential because Bob has a safe discard and Cathy has a safe discard.
   - Alice clues red to Bob as a *Selfish Play Clue*.

+### Assuming Asynchronous Information

+* Sometimes, players will figure out asynchronous information about the identities of cards in their hand.
+* For example, in a 3-player game:
+  * It is the *Early Game* and there are 3 clues available.
+  * Alice discards, initiating the *Mid-Game*.
+  * Bob knows that there must be nothing left to clue, or Alice would have been obligated to clue it.
+  * Bob has three 2's in his hand that were saved with a *2 Save* clue earlier on.
+  * Bob sees that Cathy has a red 2 on chop.
+Since Alice did not clue it, Bob must have the other copy in his hand.
+  * Bob has not discarded since the *2 Save* was given to him earlier on.
+Thus, he knows that one of his three clued 2's must be the other copy of the red 2, so he marks all three cards with *Elimination Notes*.
+  * However, these *Elimination Notes* are asynchronous - Alice and Bob write the *Elimination Notes*, but Cathy does not.
+(Cathy has no idea that this is happening because Cathy cannot see her own red 2 on chop.)
+  * Alice and Bob will have to keep this information desync in mind going forward.
+* By default, players should never assume that other players have asynchronous information.
+This is because having asynchronous information is the **exception**, rather than the norm.
+* In the previous example, Bob might perform an action later on in the game that seems to demonstrate that he knows he has the red 2.
+But Cathy should not assume that he does.

 ### Deferring a Bluff

 - From *Urgency Principle*, we know that players are allowed to defer a *Finesse* or a *Bluff* in order to do a *Finesse* or *Bluff* of their own.
 And indeed, when players see a really good clue, they should probably defer blind-playing to give the clue.
 But there are limits.